DarialovAndrew/Stock-Price-Prediction/README.md

 # trading_feature_importance
-This repository hosts code where I have tried to investigate what macro-financial factors and trading indicators can boost price predictions of stocks and cryptocurrencies
+This repository hosts the code that investigates what macro-financial factors and trading indicators can boost the correctness of price predictions for stocks and cryptocurrencies